Anyone's death diminishes me,

 William O’Connor, 2018, White Wolf artist whose work appeared in Vampire: The Masquerade

-Dean O'Donnell, 2022, writer on Titan Quest franchise and other titles
+Dean O'Donnell, 2022, writer on Titan Quest franchise and other titles, educator at WPI

-Norio Ohga, 2011, Founder of Sony Computer Entertainment
+Norio Ohga, 2011, founder of Sony Computer Entertainment, creator of the Walkman

 Tohru Okada, 2023, developed the PlayStation audio logo tone